I’m a new patient, what will happen at my first appointment?

 - Teeth whitening treatment

 Intrinsic (internal) stains may be caused by old, leaky, metal amalgam fillings, previously root-treated teeth, and other genetic conditions.
-You’ll need to consult Viva Family Dental for a solution to your specific intrinsic stain, but common methods of removal include:
+You’ll need to consult our Dentists for a solution to your specific intrinsic stain, but common methods of removal include:

 - Replacing old metal amalgam fillings with white fillings